sharkparty/wos_2025/client/RETRO.md

 * **Schema Validation:**
   The API lacks schema validation.
 I added UI-side validation to protect integrity.
 Ideally, the API would enforce schema consistency, with alignment via database tooling and observability (o11y) hooks to detect violations and prevent brittle coupling between frontend and backend.
 * **State Management:**
   The provided user state pattern is functional for the assignment’s scale but not sufficient for enterprise-grade complexity.
-In a full implementation, I’d introduce more scalable state tooling to support concurrency, optimistic updates, and caching strategies.
+In a full implementation, I’d introduce more scalable state tooling to support more robust error handling (e.g. user feedback regarding latency, server outages, etc), o11y, concurrency, optimistic updates, and caching strategies.
 * **Pending States & DOM Stability:**
-  Some pending or loading states could be refined to minimize DOM “jumping” during updates.
+  Some pending or loading states could be refined to minimize DOM “jumping” during updates and better handling of error states.
 * **Autofocus Behavior:**
   The autofocus on the search filter steals focus from the primary input field, which slightly harms UX.
 * **Did you make it this far?!?!:** Holy cow.
 I'm so honored you've given me so much time to share my thoughts with you.
 If you'd like more technical notes they're added as `TODOs` in the code.
 Mention you made it here and I will genuinely be staggered.